SAN: Stochastic Average Newton Algorithm for Minimizing Finite Sums: Introduction

 We gather all these updates in Algorithm~\ref{algo:SAN} and call the resulting method the \emph{Stochastic Average Newton} method, or \emph{SAN} for short.

 The SAN method is incremental, since it can be applied with as little as one data point per iteration.
 SAN can also be implemented in such a way that the cost per iteration is $\cO(d)$ in expectation.
-Indeed, the \emph{averaging step} on line~\ref{ln:rsn_mean} costs $\cO(pnd)$, since all of the vectors $\alpha_i\in\R^d$ for $i=1,\ldots, n,$ are updated.
-But as we found through expensive testing in Section~\ref{sec:gridsearch}, SAN converges quickly if $p$ is of the order of $\cO(1/n)$, reducing the cost in expectation to $\cO(d)$.
+Indeed, the \emph{averaging step} on line~\ref{ln:rsn_mean} contributes with a $\pi \times \cO( nd)$ cost to the total cost in expectation, since all of the vectors $\alpha_i\in\R^d$ for $i=1,\ldots, n,$ are updated.
+But as we found through expensive testing in Section~\ref{sec:gridsearch}, SAN converges quickly if $\pi$ is of the order of $\cO(1/n)$, reducing the cost in expectation to $\cO(d)$.
 Further, the average of the $\alpha_i$'s can be efficiently implemented by maintaining and updating a variable $\overline{\alpha}^k =\frac{1}{n}\sum_{j=1}^n\alpha_j^k$.
-The main cost for SAN is in solving the linear system $(\mI_d + \nabla^2f_j(w^k)) d = \alpha_j^k - \nabla f_j(w^k).$ In general, this can be approximated using a Krylov method together with a few Hessian-vector products, which in turn can be computed with backpropagation~\cite{Freund1992,Christianson:1992}.
-For regularized generalized linear models (GLMs), this matrix inversion costs only $\cO(d)$ operations.
+The main cost for SAN is in solving the linear system $(\mI_d + \nabla^2f_j(w^k)) d = \alpha_j^k - \nabla f_j(w^k).$ Solving this system with a direct solver would cost $\cO(d^3)$.
+Alternatively, the solution can be approximated using an iterative Krylov method for which each iteration costs $\cO(d)$ by using backpropagation~\citep{Freund1992,Christianson:1992} to compute Hessian-vector products.
+For regularized generalized linear models (GLMs), the total cost of this matrix inversion is only $\cO(d)$ operations, as we show next.

-\paragraph{Generalized Linear Models.} For regularized GLMs, we have that
+\paragraph{Generalized Linear Models.} Regularized GLMs are models for which we have